sparkcity/Callisto/README.md

 # Credits
 ## Callisto 6
 Callisto 6 is a tabletop roleplaying game webseries streamed by Geek & Sundry on their [Twitch](https://www.twitch.tv/geekandsundry) channel.
-The world and lore of Callisto 6 was created by Sam De Leve and Eric Campbell.
+The world and lore of Callisto 6 were created by Sam De Leve and Eric Campbell.